Highest Possible Sound Quality, Unrivaled Interface Workflow

-Improved EQ band menu (also accessible via the value display), with Make Dynamic, Invert Gain options and more.
+EQ band menu (also accessible via the value display), with Make Dynamic, Invert Gain options, and more.

 Mixing and mastering features

-Pro-Q 3 offers everything that a demanding engineer could wish for: top-quality linear phase operation in addition to the zero latency and unique Natural Phase modes, smooth dynamic EQ, per-band mid/side processing, full surround support (up to Dolby Atmos 7.1.2), an intelligent solo feature, optional Auto Gain and a built-in, fully customizable spectrum analyzer.
+Pro-Q 3 offers everything that a demanding engineer could wish for: top-quality linear phase operation in addition to the zero latency and unique Natural Phase modes, smooth dynamic EQ, per-band mid/side processing, full surround support (Dolby Atmos 5.1.2, 5.1.4, 7.1.4, 9.1.4, and 9.1.6 surround formats), an intelligent solo feature, optional Auto Gain and a built-in, fully customizable spectrum analyzer.